 Read Theory fosters a dynamic classroom environment.
 Teachers who use our program gain the freedom to provide more individualized instruction, answering specific questions and providing in-depth instruction and explanation.
 What's more, we provide detailed reports so teachers can track student progress using statistics, graphs, and charts.

 When you sign up as a teacher, you'll get access to a progress report containing the above statistics for each of your students.
 Keep in mind that on Read Theory, teachers don't supply/assign content.
 Rather, students are presented content by our system automatically, based on their score performance.
 You'll just need to have your students log in and they'll be prompted to begin our program.
 After they get started, you'll be able to track their performance on the progress page.

-When you create a teacher account, you harness the power of Read Theory's unique class creation system.
-This allow you to...
+When you create a parent or teacher account, you harness the power of Read Theory's unique class creation system.
+This allows you to...

 - Create a virtual class and populate it with your students

 - Our class creation process is straightforward and user friendly.
 We realize teachers have limited time to devote towards getting our program up and running.
 Our program has been designed with this in mind.

 - Manage usernames, passwords, and other important information to facilitate student login

 - New classes can be created and existing students can be added to your class in a matter of minutes.
 Your classes can be edited, or deleted entirely with just a few clicks.